1Now these are the names of the sons of Israel who came into Egypt (every man and his household that came with Jacob):

 16and he said, “When you perform the duty of a midwife to the Hebrew women and see them on the birth stool, if it is a son, then you must kill him, but if it is a daughter, then she may live.”

 17But the midwives feared God and did not do what the king of Egypt commanded them, but saved the baby boys alive.

-18The king of Egypt called for the midwives and said to them, “Why have you done this thing, and let the male children live?”
+18The king of Egypt called for the midwives and said to them, “Why have you done this, and let the male children live?”

 20So God dealt well with the midwives.
 And the people multiplied and grew very mighty.

-21It came to pass because the midwives feared God that he gave them families.
+21And because the midwives feared God, he gave them families.